gvwilson/thirdbit/src/fiction/iffy/index.md

 Her upbringing had taught her how to rig sails in heavy weather and mend engines older than her foster parents but not what to do when people were kind to her.
-She drained the last of her tea.
+She tucked the flat box into her pocket and drained the last of her tea.
 "But I gotta get back t' Aunt Naggie an' her shoppin."

 "Sure," Honesty said.